autoplot/documentation/javadoc/org/das2/catalog/impl/AbstractDirNode.md

-# org.das2.catalog.impl.AbstractDirNodeAll nodes which have child catalog nodes should inherit from this package
+# org.das2.catalog.impl.AbstractDirNode

- private class.
+All nodes which have child catalog nodes should inherit from this package private class.

  In addition to the 3-phase construction interface, this abstract class adds the